Baptism: 18 November 1844, in Chunar,

 TO THE EDITOR OF ALLEN'S INDIAN MAIL.

-India, and many of our regiments have suffered in their marches most
+and many of our regiments have suffered in their marches most severely

-severely from that dreadful disease, there is some satisfaction when we
+from that dreadful disease, there is some satisfaction when we find that

-find that bodies of our Indian troops have been conducted through long
+bodies of our Indian troops have been conducted through long marches and

-marches and districts where the cholera prevailed without a single
+districts where the cholera prevailed without a single casualty.
+An

-casualty.
-An instance of this fortunate kind has occurred in a march of
+instance of this fortunate kind has occurred in a march of the left wing

-the left wing of the 14th Madras N.I., and I beg to call your attention
+of the 14th Madras N.I., and I beg to call your attention to the

-to the occurrence, with the hope that you may be induced to notice it
+occurrence, with the hope that you may be induced to notice it in the next

-as too much care cannot be taken of the health of our troops,
+too much care cannot be taken of the health of our troops, particularly in

-particularly in regard to the cholera; I think the publication of such
+regard to the cholera; I think the publication of such instances of

-instances of successful marches are calculated, by rousing attention,
+successful marches are calculated, by rousing attention, to become

 I remain, Sir, your obedient servant,